 - Silicon dioxide.
 From silane with oxygen, dichlorosilane, and nitrous oxide, silicon vapors can be deposited using chemical deposition.

 - Semiconductor devices.
-Semiconductor films, electrically insulating films are applied through chemical deposition.
+Semiconductor films and electrically insulating films are applied through chemical deposition.

 - Frost.
-In frozen air, the water vapor changes directly to ice, without first becoming a liquid.
+In frozen air, water vapor changes directly to ice, without first becoming a liquid.

 - Tools.
 Titanium nitride deposition is used to prevent tool wear.

 - Acid rain.
-Nitrogen and sulfur oxide residues are released into the atmosphere by various industries, where they are converted into nitric and sulfuric acid.
-These substances fall as solid particles to the ground (dry deposition), or together with rain or snow.
+Various industries release nitrogen and sulfur oxide residues into the atmosphere, converting them into nitric and sulfuric acid.
+These substances fall as solid particles to the ground (dry deposition) or with rain or snow.
 Acid rain has disastrous effects on different ecosystems, both aquatic and terrestrial, in addition to increasing the corrosion of buildings.

 - Snow.
-In frozen air, the water vapor changes directly to ice, without turning into a liquid.
+In frozen air, water vapor changes directly to ice, without turning into a liquid.

 - Silicon nitride.
 It becomes solid from silicon and ammonia, through chemical deposition.